smaremanda/add-in-docs/reference/excel/chartcollection.md

 });
 ```

-Get the number of charts
+Get the number of charts.

 ```js
 Excel.run(function (ctx) {